openwebbuild/near-contract-registry/README.md

 **Why Contract Registry?**

-> It's frequently asked by developers about where to find the mainnet/testnet contract accounts, DApp URLs and source code of the smart contracts on NEAR.
-To make the contract metadata more discoverable, we created this summary page to make it easier to find all the necessary information about the contracts of the core projects on NEAR.
+1. Improve contract metadata discoverability.
+It's frequently asked by developers about where to find the mainnet/testnet contract accounts, DApp URLs and source code of the smart contracts on NEAR.
+To make the contract metadata more discoverable, we created this contract registry to make it easy to find all the necessary information about the contracts of the core projects on NEAR.
->
-> The contract registry also helps improve the ecosystem security.
-For example, if the user is connecting the contract from a dapp URL that doesn't match with the contract address, the wallet will warn the user of potential risks.
+2. Improve user security.
+The contract registry can be leveraged by security infrastructure in the ecosystem such as wallet to verify the contract and dapps when user access them.
+For example, if the user is connecting the contract from a dapp URL that doesn't match with the contract address in the registry, the wallet will warn the user of potential risks.

 ## Contract Metadata